 Mid-Surface Mesh Generation

-A new publication by Unchained Geometry describes the computation of a mid-surface from a thin-wall object.
+A new not-so-new but aging-well publication by Unchained Geometry describes the computation of a mid-surface from a thin-wall object.

 The mid-surface has application in finite-element meshing.